-Below you'll find step-by-step instructions for how to easily remove the membrane or silver skin from the back of your pork ribs.
+Below you'll find step-by-step instructions for how to easily remove the membrane or skin from the back of your pork ribs.

 Some people ask if you need to remove the membrane from ribs.
 Our answer is yes.
 You'll get a much better end product if you take it off.